 |November, 13 2013||What in Memory Database for BW|

 This is not an exhaustive list of Appleby’s articles, but these were some of the most notable.

 Furthermore, Appleby’s production of articles dipped sharply after 2015.
-However, we did not draw a correlation to the Mindtree acquisition until after we completed the Appleby Accuracy Checker, and check the date of the Mindtree acquisition.
+However, we did not draw a correlation to the Mindtree acquisition until after completing the Appleby Accuracy Check the Mindtree acquisition date.

 Appleby’s Departure from Bluefin Solutions

 The overstatement of the HANA practice, along with the lack of growth meeting the pre-acquisition expectations, would have created friction with his owners.
-While it is not that unusual for founders to leave a consulting firm, if Appleby was a major asset to Bluefin Solutions, and part of the reason for its acquisition, it seems odd that Mindtree did not incentivize him to stay.
+While it is not that unusual for founders to leave a consulting firm, if Appleby was a major asset to Bluefin Solutions and part of its acquisition, it seems odd that Mindtree did not incentivize him to stay.

 Bluefin Solutions 4 Years Post Acquisition

 Bluefin Solutions has seen its prominence decline in the SAP market since the acquisition.
 Four years ago, HANA had great growth plans, but in 2015, SAP stopped reporting customer numbers as we covered in the article Why Did SAP Stop Reporting HANA Numbers After 2015?